Amplitude-Developer-Docs/amplitude-dev-center/docs/data/browser-ampli.md

     This page covers Browser JavaScript and TypeScript runtimes.
 All (Itly) runtimes are deprecated.
 If you are still using an (Itly) runtime, see the **[migration guide](#migrating-from-an-itly-browser-runtime)** to ugrade to the newest runtime.
 Docs for the Itly version are available **[here](browser.md)**.

-Iteratively supports tracking analytics events from Node.js apps written in JavaScript (ES6 and above) and TypeScript (2.1 and above).
+Amplitude Data supports tracking analytics events from Node.js apps written in JavaScript (ES6 and above) and TypeScript (2.1 and above).
 The generated tracking library is packaged as a CJS module.

 The tracking library exposes a function for every event in your team’s tracking plan.
 The function’s arguments correspond to the event’s properties and are strongly typed to allow for code completion and compile-time checks.